-Mentally I was in a fog.
-While I would still consider myself overall happy, I was less happy than usual, but far from depressed.
+Before my trip, I was not in the right headspace.
+I felt this constant fog following me around making it difficult to concentrate, learn, and improve.
+And while I would have still considered myself to be happy… it was just different.
 I felt unmotivated and lacked direction.
-I couldn’t quite decide what it was I wanted to be doing both with my life and my blog.
+I couldn’t quite decide what it was I wanted to be doing both with my life.
 My alarm would go off in the morning and I’d lie in bed for hours convincing myself that it was time to get up.
-And usually what made me finally roll out of bed was my stomach rumbling and the promise that if I made it upstairs I could eat breakfast tacos.
+Mentally, I just couldn’t get there.

-It’s only now, 15 weeks later that I can look back and see my life for what it was.
+It’s only now, years after my first solo trip has come and gone that I can look back and see my life for what it was.
 Truthfully, I was overly concerned about what society and other people thought of me.
-In my mind I had been planning this solo trip for an entire year before I left, but I didn’t tell anyone until three months before I was set to take off.
+The truth is, I had been planning this solo trip for an entire year before I told anyone.
+I felt ashamed.
 I was a nervous wreck that people would judge me and think that I was “weird.”
-I didn’t have the tools to not care or not listen.
-I was a slave to what others thought.
+I didn’t have the self-confidence not to care what other people thought.
+I was a slave to other’s opinions.

-15 weeks later and I can say with certainty that first, it is NOT weird to follow your dreams.
-Society places social pressures on people starting at such a young age.
-You’re told that you have to follow a certain path in life; to grow up, go to school, get a job, get married, have kids, retire, and so on.
-But what if I don’t fit that mold?
-What if YOU don’t fit that mold?
+Now I can look back with absolute certainty and tell you… it is NOT weird to follow your dreams.
+It’s not weird to love yourself, nourish yourself, and spend time with yourself.
+In a world where society places all kinds of pressures on us from a young age, it’s important to realize that what society *says* isn’t what is going to make you happy.
+Starting at a young age you’re told that you have to follow a certain path in life; to grow up, go to school, get a job, get married, have kids, retire, and so on.
+But what if you and I don’t fit that mold?
 Then what?
-We’re supposed to wade through life just going through the motions while emotionally, physically, and mentally we get bogged down with the mundane day to day?
+We’re supposed to wade through life just going through the motions while emotionally, physically, and mentally we get bogged down with the mundane day-to-day?
 What if we’re destined for more?
 What if we want more?

-Not only was my solo trip one for the books.
+If I had been too scared to take the leap into the wide unknown I would’ve missed out on so many incredible and life-altering experiences.
 I chased the Northern Lights through Finland.
-Rented countless mopeds throughout Southeast Asia.
-Ate street food with locals and partied until dawn with other tourists.
-I experienced utter happiness, extreme loneliness, and intense fear.
+I learned the art of driving a moped in Southeast Asia as I witnessed incredible beauty and narrowly missed other mopeds that were coming my way.
+I ate (sometimes questionable) street food with locals and partied until dawn with other tourists.
+I experienced utter happiness, extreme loneliness, and intense anxiety.
 I welcomed these feelings in knowing that in order to heal… you have to acknowledge what you’re feeling.
-Eventually that overly emotional part of me that wanted to cry if someone looked at me funny, went away.
+Eventually, that overly emotional part of me that wanted to cry if someone looked at me funny, went away.
 My self-confidence and self-esteem began to rise.
-I stopped putting others first, and started to put myself first.
-And without realizing it I stopped arguing with friends and family.
-I stopped feeling jealous of others.
-I started to want whats best for my friends and family, and began cheering strangers on!
+I stopped putting others first and started to put myself first.
+And without realizing it, I slowly began to fall in love with myself and the life that I had created.

 Being Alone isn’t a Sign of Weakness, it’s a Sign of Strength

 Being alone doesn’t allow you to hide behind someone or something else.
-You have to face your feelings head on in order to move forward.
+You have to face your feelings head-on in order to move forward.
 If you embrace it, solo travel changes you from the inside out.
-While you move from destination to destination you’re also moving from one feeling to the next.
-Figuring out what makes you you.
-What you like about yourself.
-What you don’t like about yourself.
+While you move from destination to destination you’re also slowly figuring yourself out.
+Figuring out what makes you so uniquely… you.
+You start to learn what you like about yourself, what you don’t like about yourself, how to care for yourself, and more.
 Being alone is like putting yourself under a microscope.
 You begin to peel back the layers and see the flaws you’d like to change.
 But you also see the wonderful parts about yourself that you’d like to nurture.

-So while solo travel is fun and exciting and an elusive idea of “getting away from it all”.
-It also allows you to get to know yourself better.
+So while solo travel is fun and exciting and an elusive idea of “getting away from it all”; it also allows you to get to know yourself better.
 Once you peel back those layers and work through those feelings – both good and bad – I hope you find a person that you like to spend time with.
-Because in the end it doesn’t matter how far you travel.
-How many countries you visit or how many things you check off your bucket list.
+Because in the end, it doesn’t matter how far you travel, how many countries you visit, or how many things you check off your bucket list.
 What matters is that you love yourself.
-And in turn, others will love you too.